The ABC’s of Digital Marketing

 The notion of the homepage is (almost) archaic if you think about it really.
 Before Google, websites were found through a directory like Yahoo and visitors would always arrive at your homepage.

 These days, the first thing people see when they land on your website may be a blog post, service page, or a product page.
-Visitors who do land on your
+Visitors who do land on your website are likely to be looking for more information about your brand or business.
+Craft it with the intention of selling your authenticity and trustworthiness and help visitors visit other pages of your website.

 I – Inbound Marketing